-Being a mother is one of the funnest, most rewarding and hardest experiences I’ve ever had.
+Being a mother is one of the funnest, most rewarding, hardest experiences I’ve ever had.
 One of my favorite things to do is tickle Nicolás Enrique, kiss his cheeks and sing him silly songs.
 I live for these moments because all he does is smile back at me and snuggle against me.
 To me, that’s him showing me he loves me back even though he doesn’t fully understand what I’m doing.

-When he is old enough to understand though, Miguel and I plan to pass down the things we have learned while creating this life together.
+When he is old enough to understand though, Miguel and I plan to pass down the things we have learned together as a couple.
 I hope Nicolás can one day read this list and check every single item off.
 Even though good parenting is not about checking off a list I know this will benefit him in the long run just like it has benefited us.

 Hard Work Beats Talent

 This first thing is pretty self-explanatory because really nothing beats someone with discipline, responsibility and focus.
-I feel both Miguel and I as immigrants are focused in achieving our goals and working hard to be the best and we hope to pass this on to our son.
+I feel both Miguel and I as immigrants are focused in achieving our goals and working hard to be the best.
 No one will work harder for your dreams than YOU!

 How to Cook

 I rarely tell this story but my husband won me over by cooking me dinner not once, but many times.
 Till this day, he whips up his Venezuelan arepas on Sundays and surprises me with an impromptu lunch once in a while.
-I tend to make many dishes that I grew up eating in Honduras too, including my tres leches which Miguel swears won his heart or was it belly?
+I tend to make many dishes that I grew up eating in Honduras too, including my tres leches cake which Miguel swears won him over.
 If Nicolás Enrique wants to get the girl of his dreams, he’s going to get all the cooking tips from us!